-UCB SafeTREC Receives $4.38 Million in Grants from the California Office of Traffic Safety
+UCB SafeTREC Receives $5.1 Million in Grant Funding from the California Office of Traffic Safety

-Berkeley, Calif. – The UC Berkeley Safe Transportation Research and Education Center (SafeTREC) received $4,382,050.00 for 6 grants from the California Office of Traffic Safety (OTS) to support crucial traffic safety programs.
+Berkeley, Calif. – The UC Berkeley Safe Transportation Research and Education Center (SafeTREC) received $5,103,550.00 in grant funding from the California Office of Traffic Safety (OTS) to support crucial traffic safety programs.

-Complete Streets Safety Assessments (CSSA): For this project, SafeTREC will provide free expert technical assistance to California's local agency staff in the form of Complete Streets Safety Assessments in order to reduce the number of fatalities of pedestrians and bicyclists and to reduce the injuries and severity of collisions on California's roadways.
+Complete Streets Safety Assessments (CSSA): This project will provide free expert technical assistance to California’s local agency staff to reduce the number of fatalities of pedestrians and bicyclists, and to reduce the injuries and severity of crashes on California's roadways.

-SafeTREC: Data Analysis, Technical Assistance, Education and Outreach: For this grant, SafeTREC aims to contribute to traffic records in California and to increase stakeholder and public access to data by: 1) analyzing statewide fatal and injury traffic collision data and trends; 2) researching, developing, and disseminating information and best practices in preventing fatalities and injuries; 3) enhancing web-based tools and using web resources to help stakeholders maximize the use of data to target traffic safety programs; 4) providing technical assistance; 5) conducting outreach and education with professional and community stakeholders to increase knowledge and awareness of safety best practices and traffic fatality and injury risks; and 6) educating the next generation of traffic safety professionals with expertise in and commitment to traffic safety.
+SafeTREC: Data Systems, Education, and Technical Assistance for California: Program analyzes statewide fatal and injury traffic crash data and trends; conducts research and provides best practices in traffic records; develops web resources to help stakeholders maximize the use of data to target traffic safety programs; provides technical assistance; conducts outreach and education with professional and community stakeholders to increase knowledge and awareness of safety best practices and traffic fatality and injury risks; and educates the next generation of traffic safety professionals with expertise in and commitment to traffic safety.

-Street Story: Supporting Community Engagement Through Crowdsourced Data: For this project, the online community engagement tool Street Story will collect local, qualitative information about transportation safety that is often not present in traditional transportation safety datasets, then create publicly accessible, downloadable maps and tables that can be used by agencies, organizations and members of the public to better understand local safety issues and to engage community members.
-Users will be able to enter data about: 1) crashes; 2) near misses; 3) hazardous places; or 4) safe-feeling places.
-The data available through Street Story contributes to traffic records in the state by providing a data source to fill in potentials gaps in knowledge and about dangerous locations for drivers, pedestrians, bicyclists, and others.
+Street Story: Community-level Data Collection and Engagement: Street Story collects local, qualitative information about transportation safety that is often not present in traditional traffic safety datasets, and allows users to query and see publicly accessible, downloadable maps and tables that can be used by agencies, organizations and members of the public to better understand local safety issues and to engage community members.
+This project will expand on this tool and increase efforts to crowdsource data on 1) crashes; 2) near misses; 3) dangerous areas; or 4) areas safer for road users.